Corporate Tax in Dubai

 Taking advantage of the double tax treaties signed by UAE

 More than 92 double taxation agreements have been signed by UAE with countries worldwide, with the purpose of avoiding paying the taxes twice on incomes.
 In this direction, there are varied tax incentives like no taxes imposed on repatriated dividends, royalties and dividends.
 Companies with establishments in Dubai can benefit from reduced tax rates for capital gains and no taxes for shipping and air transportation.
 Let us mention you that double taxation treaties signed by UAE are available in mainland Dubai and the free trade zones.
 As for the legal aspects of DTTs signed by UAE, feel free to get in touch with our team of advisors.
+We can also help you apply for investor visas.

 What is the VAT in Dubai?